Dr Nick Kamenos

 Research Interests

 The oceans are a critical global resource which is changing.
 Change is both natural but also, in recent times, has become anthropogenically driven.
-My research asks questions about how the resources we obtain from the oceans are altered by the synergy between natural and anthropogenic change while trying to better determine the actual extent of global change.
-Marine biodiversity, fisheries, energy cascades, climate control and global biogeochemical cycles are all resources / services that oceans provide which my research considers in three broad categories:
+My group's research asks questions about how the oceans are altered by the synergy between natural and anthropogenic change while better determining the actual extent of global change.
+Global biogeochemical cycles, biodiversity, energy cascades and climate control are all resources / services that oceans provide which my group's research considers in two research groupings:

 Biography

-Royal Society of Edinburgh / Scottish Government Research Fellow (2009-2014) - followed by academic appointment.
+Royal Society of Edinburgh / Scottish Government Independent Research Fellow (2009-2014).
 University of Glasgow.

-Honorary Lecturer in Marine Biology (2005 to present).
+Honorary Lecturer in Marine Science (2005 to present).
 University of Glasgow.

 Postdoctoral Research Scientist (2004-2006).
 University Marine Biological Station Millport.